cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 Decide what topic you'd like to teach.
 To see how others explain it check the [list of handbooks](https://www.cryptoparty.in/learn/links#handbooks).
 Explanations will be aimed at beginners.
 Always keep that in mind. <https://www.level-up.cc/> has a section specifically on [how to be a better trainer](https://www.level-up.cc/resources-for-trainers).

-Don't be judgemental.
+Do not be judgemental.
 Respect people's choices of which tool to use and how far they are ready to go protecting their privacy.
-Don't answer questions as if they are stupid.
+Do not answer questions as if they are stupid.
 Every question is a good one.

 Contact the organizer and let them know what you'd like to teach.
 It helps them in planning the CryptoParty.
 The more angels there are the smaller the groups can be, making it a much better experience for the guests.
 Should you find some spare time at the party use it and learn from the other angels.